 Hazelnut Chocolate Filling

-- 1 tbsp hazelnut butter (or almond, peanut, cashew butter)
+- 1 tablespoon hazelnut butter (or almond, peanut, cashew butter)

 - Preheat oven to 350°F (180°C) and lightly grease a muffin pan.
 I recommend using a silicon one.